voxpupuli/rspec-puppet-facts/README.md

 end
 ```

-These custom facts can be confined so that they are only added to the facts for
-specific operating systems
+#### Confine custom facts

+To add custom facts for only certain operating systems, set `confine` with the operating system as a string value:

 ```ruby
 add_custom_fact :root_home, '/root', :confine => 'redhat-7-x86_64'
 ```

-Similarly, the custom facts can be confined so that they are added to the facts
-for all operating systems except specific ones
+To add custom facts for all operating systems _except_ specific ones, set `exclude` with the operating system as a string value:

 ```ruby
 add_custom_fact :root_home, '/root', :exclude => 'redhat-7-x86_64'
 ```

+#### Create dynamic facts

-In addition to the static fact values shown in the previous examples, you can
+In addition to the static fact values shown in the previous examples, you can create dynamic values.

-pass a lambda as the value for the custom fact in order to create dynamic
-values.
-For example, if you wanted to define a global custom fact that uses the
-value of another fact, you can do that with a lambda.
-The lambda will be passed
-the same operating system name and fact values that your tests are provided by
+To do this, pass a lambda as the value for the custom fact.
+The lambda is passed the same values for operating system name and fact values that your tests are provided by `on_supported_os`.
-`on_supported_os`.

 ```ruby
 add_custom_fact :root_home, lambda { |os,facts| "/tmp/#{facts['hostname']" }